claucia/claucia.github.io/content/portfolio/faq-accordion-card/index.md

 The styles were written using SCSS.
 I reckon the font size is a bit too small, but I've attemted to follow the design as much as possible.

+Theres's a tiny bit of JavaScript to show/hide the content of the answers.

 To bundle the application, I picked [Parcel.js][parcel-js].
 It has plenty of default configurations, which made things a lot quicker to get up and running.

+By the way, several things I've done for setting up this project can be reused for my next projects.
+With this in mind, I created [`web-app-template-parceljs`][app-template].
+So I don't need to start from the scratch every time.

 ## Lessons learned